nikhilgoenkatech/remediation-ansible/README.md

 ## Prepare our services

-1. add auto-tagging rule to our services: on our tenant go to `Settings -> Tags -> Automatically applied tags`.
+1. Add auto-tagging rule to our services: on our tenant go to `Settings -> Tags -> Automatically applied tags`.

 1. Add new rule for "Service" for services:

     Optional tag value:
     ```
     {ProcessGroup:KubernetesNamespace}-{ProcessGroup:KubernetesContainerName}-{Service:WebServiceName}